-4.2.3.5 Unauthorized Non-Stormwater Discharges
+6.2.3.5 Investigation of Unauthorized Non-Stormwater Discharges

-You must document that you have tested or evaluated the presence of any unauthorized non-stormwater discharges (see Part 1.3 for the exclusive list of allowable non-stormwater discharges under this Permit).
+You must document that you have inspected your entire facility for the presence of any unauthorized non-stormwater discharges.
+You must test or evaluate the presence of any unauthorized non-stormwater discharges (see Part 1.3 for the exclusive list of allowable non-stormwater discharges under this permit), including testing or inspecting (e.g., screening for dry weather flows) for the presence of any non-stormwater in your facility's storm sewer system.

-Documentation of your testing or evaluation must include:
+Documentation of your testing or evaluation must include the following:

-- The date of the testing or evaluation; - A description of the test or evaluation criteria and testing method used; - Identification of significant sources of any unauthorized non-stormwater discharges;
+- a.
+The date of the testing or evaluation, - b.
+A description of the test or evaluation criteria and testing method used,

-- A description of the results of any test or evaluation performed for the presence of any unauthorized non-stormwater discharges; - A list of the outfalls or onsite drainage points that were directly observed during the testing or evaluation; and - The action(s) taken, such as a list of control measures used to eliminate unauthorized discharge(s), or documentation that a separate OPDES permit was obtained.
+- c.
+Identification of significant sources of any unauthorized non-stormwater discharges, - d.
+A description of the results of any test or evaluation performed for the presence of any unauthorized non-stormwater discharges, - e.
+A list of the outfalls or onsite drainage points that were directly observed during the testing or evaluation, and - f.
+The action(s) taken, such as a list of control measures used to eliminate unauthorized discharge(s), or documentation that a separate OPDES permit was obtained.
 For example, a floor drain was sealed, a sink drain was re-routed to sanitary, or an OPDES permit application was submitted for an unauthorized cooling water discharge.